talseg/react-2048/README.md

 ---

-## 🤝 Contributing
-Contributions are welcome!
-Fork the repo, create a branch, make your changes, and submit a pull request.

-By contributing, you agree to the project’s licensing terms (see below).

----

 ## 📜 License

 This project is released under the [MIT License](./LICENSE) with additional terms described in [LICENSE_EXTRA.md](./LICENSE_EXTRA.md).

 - ✅ Free for personal use, learning, and contributions.
 - 🚫 Not allowed without permission: publishing as an app on Google Play, Apple App Store, or similar platforms.
 - 🚫 Not allowed without permission: using for commercial purposes (selling, licensing, monetizing).

-For details, see [LICENSE](./LICENSE) and [LICENSE_EXTRA.md](./LICENSE_EXTRA.md).

 ---